firstdraft/guides/loops-in-ruby.md

 Since most of our looping as web developers is to do interesting things with elements in `Array`s, let me instead just show you a purpose-built `Array` method that we're going to use 1000 times a day: `.each`.

 Let's suppose that I have an array of numbers.
 For some reason, let's suppose that I want to square each number in the array and then add up all the squares.
-I could do that work with the following code (which you should try out in `app/controllers/programs_controller.rb` and view the output at [http://localhost:3000/second](http://localhost:3000/second)):
+I could do that work with the following code (which you should try out in `app/controllers/programs_controller.rb` and view the output at `https://ruby-intro-[YOUR CLOUD 9 USERNAME].c9users.io/second`:

 ```ruby
 def second_program